 Motherhood has seasons… those with babies are extra busy while those with older kids are trying for their attention.
 Those few minutes with them, reading can actually be perfect for us to relax.

 Also according to the American Association of Pediatrics, children who listen to stories at home and are read to every day, see a definite increase in their vocabulary and language skills.

-Not as another ‘job’ but more like, ‘This is the time when I will gather my children around me and I will sit with them.
+‘This is the time when I will gather my children around me and I will sit with them.
 Talking and tickling, being silly, playing with them…’

 - Do it for the memories.
 Allow me to share a very emotional reason why I do it.
 (Grab some tissues!)
 I have four children and one of the best memories with them over the years is cuddling with them- one on my lap, one by my side, and reading to them.
 I lost one child when she was 14 months old… to this day my best memory of her, is when she walked up to me, sat herself down next to me and read an upside down book.
 She saw me reading and she associated mommy and me time with books.
 It’s the best mental picture I have of her.
 I may not have had much time with her in my life, but I read to her in the one year that God gave me with her.